FieryCod/holy-lambda/doc/1-01-whatits.md

 # What it is?

 Holy lambda is a micro framework which adds support for running Clojure on the [AWS Lambda](https://aws.amazon.com/lambda/) and might be used with arbitrary AWS Lambda deployment tool.
-Holy lambda provides very convinient environment compared to other tools such as [uswitch/lambada](https://github.com/uswitch/lambada) or [babashka-lambda](https://github.com/dainiusjocas/babashka-lambda) via simple, but powerful `Makefile` recipes eg. deployment is as easy as running `make make-bucket deploy` (for native lambda `make make-bucket native-deploy`).
+Holy lambda provides very convenient environment compared to other tools such as [uswitch/lambada](https://github.com/uswitch/lambada) or [babashka-lambda](https://github.com/dainiusjocas/babashka-lambda) via simple, but powerful `Makefile` recipes eg. deployment is as easy as running `make make-bucket deploy` (for native lambda `make make-bucket native-deploy`).

 *Holy lambda supports*
 - interceptors